OpenAstroTech/OpenAstroTracker-Desktop/ASCOM.Driver/OpenAstroTracker/README.txt

 * Arduino information
-	* Tested on Arduino Mega and ESP32.
-No other variants of Arduino have been tested, or are officially supported (MKS falls under Mega).
+	* Tested on MKS Gen L V2.1, Arduino Mega and ESP32.
+No other variants of Arduino have been tested, or are officially supported.
-	* Tested with V1.9.03 firmware, which is the RECOMMENDED version.
+	* Tested with V1.9.15 firmware, which is the RECOMMENDED version.
 	* Will probably work with earlier version (down to V1.6.32 and later).

 * Last Conformance Test - 2021-04-09 - All tests passed, no errors, no issues.